In 2006 we started MediaHQ with a simple idea

 13 years in, it feels like our journey is only starting.
 We have spent the last year using our experience to build some of the most dynamic software in the PR industry.

 We are obsessed with eliminating grunt work and making journalists easy to find.
-Our database now has media intelligence on every journalist working in the UK and Ireland with almost 70,000 individuals profiles.
-Our simple search function is unrivaled in the market with the ability to find the right journalist for your story and build a media list in seconds.
+Our media contacts database now has media intelligence on every journalist working in the UK and Ireland with almost 70,000 individuals profiles.
+Our simple search function is unrivalled in the market with the ability to find the right journalist for your story and build a media list in seconds.

 Onwards and upwards.